Corey Lane

 Corey A. Lane is a Barbadian politician from the Barbados Labour Party.

 Political career

-Lane is member of the House of Assembly for the City of Bridgetown constituency.
+Lane was the member of the House of Assembly for the City of Bridgetown constituency.
 Before being elected to parliament he was special advisor to the prime minister on poverty alleviation and the sustainable development goals.

-In the Cabinet of Barbados, Lane serves as minister of state in the Office of the Attorney General.
+In the Cabinet of Barbados, Lane served as minister of state in the Office of the Attorney General.